Ferroic Polarization from Nonpolar Phonons

 The results we obtain by interpolating between the polar structures and the nonpolar parent structure, shown in Fig.~\ref{fig:high_dyn} (c--e), provide direct evidence for large higher-order dynamical charges.
-Panel (d) shows polarization induced by polar mode $\Gamma^-_{4}$, calculated by repeating Berry phase calculations at different structures with increasing amplitude of the polar mode.
-There are significant contributions from both ionic (static) and electronic (dynamical) components of the charge, where the ionic part is obtained by multiplying displacements with the nominal charges of +4 for Hf and --2 for O. In this case, the slope of the total dipole moment $P_z$ is nonzero, reflecting a non-zero (first-order) mode effective charge associated with the polar distortion.
-In contrast, panel (e) shows polarization exhibiting quadratic behavior when the amplitudes of two nonpolar modes $\mathrm{X}^+_{5,x}$ and $\mathrm{X}^-_{2,x}$ are increased together.
-The polarization has two distinctive features: First, it is entirely electronic in nature, since the net ionic displacement generates no direct polarization.
-Second, the slope of the polarization curve is zero, indicating that the polarization is generated exclusively through higher-order (nonlinear) mechanisms.
+Panel (d) shows $z$ component of polarization induced by polar mode $\Gamma^-_{4}$ towards $z$, calculated by repeating Berry phase calculations at different structures with increasing amplitude of the polar mode.
+There are significant contributions from both ionic (static) and electronic (dynamical) components of the charge, where the ionic part is obtained by multiplying displacements with the nominal charges of +4 for Hf and --2 for O. In this case, the slope of the total $P_z$ is nonzero, reflecting a non-zero first-order mode effective charge associated with the polar distortion.
+In contrast, panel (e) shows $P_z$ exhibiting quadratic behavior when the amplitudes of two nonpolar modes $\mathrm{X}^+_{5,x}$ and $\mathrm{X}^-_{2,x}$ are increased together.
+This polarization has two distinctive features compared to panel (d): First, the initial slope of the polarization curve is zero, indicating that the polarization is generated exclusively through higher-order (nonlinear) mechanisms.
 Importantly, the interpolated curve exhibits no discontinuities or kinks, which would otherwise be expected by a shift by a polarization quantum \cite{spaldin2012beginner}.
+It naturally follows that this higher-order polarization is entirely electronic in nature, since the net ionic contribution is first-order.